-It is important that you finish each exercise exactly as the examiner has instructed.
-Your vehicle must be within final exercise boundaries (other than mirrors and unique vehicle parts higher than the door mirrors, such as a bucket truck).
-If you do not maneuver the vehicle into its final position as described by the examiner, you will be penalized and will fail the Basic Control Skills test.
-You MUST complete the exercises as directed.
+Final Position/Inside Parallel - It is important that you finish each exercise exactly as the examiner has instructed you.
+If you do not maneuver the vehicle into its final position as described by the examiner, you will be penalized and could fail the basic skills test.